 Dog friendly: Yes

-From the station, you can do a loop walk down to Cronulla Beach and along a track to Shelley Beach before heading into the back streets to Darook Park.
+You can do a loop walk from the station down to Cronulla Beach and along a track to Shelley Beach before heading into the back streets to Darook Park.

 For nearby options consider the Royal National Park where you will also find some great easy bushwalks.